SigmoidAI/prostitution-filter-bot/README.md

   - vocabulary.json - the json file with the list of the tokens of interest.
   - database.bak, database.dat, database.dir - the shelve files for storing the user data. (create your own).

+To run the project you must run the bot.py file by typing - python bot.py.

 Made with love by Sigmoid.